kenoxa/svelte-jsx/README.md

 ## What?

-Write svelte components in [jsx].
+Write Svelte components in [jsx].

 ## Why?

-This is especially useful for [testing svelte components](https://github.com/svelte-society/recipes-mvp/blob/master/testing.md).
+This is especially useful for [testing Svelte components](https://github.com/svelte-society/recipes-mvp/blob/master/testing.md).

 ## Installation